amitofsk/dandy/docs/Dandy.md

 The middle of the Mu IDE is a text editor where you can enter your code.
 The section below is called the [REPL](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython-programming-basics) terminal, short for Read, Evaluate, Print, and Loop.
 If you don't see the REPL terminal, press the `Serial` button at the top of the Mu IDE.

-You can type individual MicroPython instructions in the REPL terminal.
+You can type individual CircuitPython instructions in the REPL terminal.
 They will be evaluated on the microcontroller.
 If they contain any print statements, the microcontroller will send the message serially via the USB cable, and you will see the result in the REPL terminal.

 Since most of our programs will be more than one line, we'll write our instructions in the editor instead of the REPL terminal.
 After we run our programs, we will still see results of any print statements on the REPL terminal.